HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf212.md

 !!! note "Action Required for Hybrid Deployments"

-    The FQDN must be set as these deployments would need absolute host names.
-Hybrid deployments will fail if this is not set.
-The use of multiple hostnames is currently not available for any kind hybrid deployment.
+    The FQDN must be set because hybrid deployments need absolute hostnames.
+These deployments will fail if this is not set.
+The use of multiple hostnames is currently not available for any kind of hybrid deployment.
 See the [Hybrid Host Configurations](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking/#hybrid-host) for more details.